Kalanchoe delagoensis Eckl. & Zeyh.

 Kalanchoe tubiflora, Kalanchoe verticillata, Bryophyllum tubiflorum, Bryophyllum verticillatum, Bryophyllum delagoense, Geaya purpurea

 Kalanchoe delagoensis, also known as Bryophyllum delagoense, is a perennial succulent that reproduces asexually by producing small plantlets at the ends of each leaf.
 The stem is erect, up to 3.3 feet (1 m) tall and often with short sterile shoots at the base.
-The leaves are simple, sub-cylindrical, up to 6 inches (15 cm) long, up to 0.2 inch (0.6 cm) wide, often spotted with reddish brown.
-The margins near apex has 3 to 9 conical teeth between which spoon-shaped bulbils are produced.
+The leaves are simple, sub-cylindrical, up to 6 inches (15 cm) long, up to 0.2 inch (0.6 cm) wide, often spotted with reddish-brown.
+The margins near apex have 3 to 9 conical teeth between which spoon-shaped bulbils are produced.
 The flowers are orange to scarlet, trumpet-shaped, up to 1.2 inches (3 cm) long.
 They dangle in clusters at the top of the stem.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 It is easy to grow the Chandelier Plant.
 In fact, you have to learn to control its spread as a part of caring.
 Growing this plant can be worth all this trouble when you learn how to keep it under control, especially when the orange blooms appear.

 For those with more hospitable conditions, learning how to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
 While drought and heat resistant, the plant is also adaptable to most growing conditions and will often recover from a mild winter freeze.